SGAMA-77/QRCode-Generator/README.md

 # QR Code Generator

 This project generates QR codes from text or URLs using Python.
+Used the code to generate a qr code to my linkedIn profile.
+Next steps would be to:
+Make it propmt the user to insert their own URL to generate a unique qrcode specifically to the user's site.

 ## Installation
 1. Clone the repository: